Hoyasumii/avengers-endgame/README.md

 [Rocket Raccoon sits down with Nebula and takes her hand, both silently mourning their losses.
 In the Avengers Compound.
 The heroes are sitting in a living room area.
 Tony is sitting at a table, getting blood for healing.
 A holographic casualty report lists the names and faces of those lost to the Decimation.]

-JAMES RHODES: It's been 23 days s
+JAMES RHODES: It's been 23 days si